redBorder/redborder-documentation/README.md

 ## Introduction

 This is the redBorder documentation repository.
+As normal github documentation repositories, is readable through [here](https://docs.redborder.com/)

 ## License